 The repeated application of cool wet compresses to the blisters followed by evaporation of the water can be soothing and speed healing.
-Treatment with steroids creams may be required in severe cases.
+Treatment with steroids creams or even oral steroids may be required in severe cases.
 Once a person is allergic, this is permanent; it is important to avoid this plant family assiduously so this very unpleasant allergic reaction will not recur.
-Many of those allergic to Toxicodendron are also sensitive to mango skin and cashew nut oil.
+Many of those allergic to poison ivy or poison oak (Toxicodendron) are also sensitive to mango skin and cashew nut oil.

-This form of folliculitis occurs in areas of the skin in which hairs have been recently cut or extracted.
+This eruption occurs in areas of the skin in which hairs have been recently cut or extracted.
 This is commonly present in the beard area of individuals with very tightly coiled hair.
 When the hair is cut off or plucked out below the level of the follicular pore, it tends to curl into the side of the follicle and cause an inflammatory bump.
-Not shaving closely is very important in preventing this form of folliculitis.
+Not shaving closely is very important in preventing this skin condition.

 Skin tags are small, fleshy, fibrovascular, pedunculated (on a stalk) growths that are often are found on the neck and armpits.
 They are generally asymptomatic unless they become irritated by frictional forces or their blood supply becomes compromised.
 They are very common and need not be removed or destroyed unless they become irritated.

-Athlete's foot (tinea pedis) is an infection of the dead superficial layer of the skin called the stratum corneum by a fungal mold called a dermatophyte.
+One of the most common causes of athlete's foot is an infection of the dead superficial layer of the skin called the stratum corneum by a fungal mold (tinea pedis) called a dermatophyte.
 If inflammatory, it may produce a blistering eruption which is quite itchy.
 Noninflammatory tinea pedis produces a dry scaling appearance and is frequently not very irritating.
 Tinea pedis is probably frequently contracted by walking barefoot in locker rooms.
-Topical antifungal creams are available over the counter and can be helpful in treating symptoms.
+Topical antifungal creams are available over the counter and can be helpful in treating the infection.